 Coleus is a very special plant to us.
 Most decorative plants make you wait until they’re in bloom to show off.
 But not coleus.
-It’s leaves also come in a variety of different interesting patterns and colours.
-If that wasn’t enough, in aussie climate it can easily be grown as a perennial, lending it’s colourful display throughout the year.
+It leaves also come in a variety of different interesting patterns and colours.
+If that wasn’t enough, in Aussie climate it can easily be grown as a perennial, lending its colourful display throughout the year.
 They are perfect for those shady parts of your garden that you think could use a splash of colour.

 Coleus is in the same family as mint and deadnettle, some species very closely resembling the latter.
-It can potentially grow to 1 meter height, depending on the species, and develops a woody stem as it gets older.
+It can potentially grow to 1-meter height, depending on the species.
+Coleus plants are known to develop woody stems as they get older.

 It’s a very adaptable plant that can potentially live in a wide range of conditions, although it’s not particularly fond of direct sun.
 Coleus, however, thrives in shade and it’s there that it’s colours get most vibrant.
 It’s also very suitable to be grown and cared for indoors and in containers.

 Growing and Caring for Coleus

 This is most likely one of the easiest plants to grow.
 Coleus roots easily enough for it to be started in a glass of water without any problems.
 You can also start them from seeds indoors two or three weeks before the spring temperatures start climbing.